jmatthewgriffis/Space_Odyssey_2_complete/who_did_what.md

 WHO DID WHAT?

 Matt:
--Created the galaxy (star/debris field) using recursion/fractals/branching -Created the enemy appearance using recursion/fractals/branching
+<br>-Created the galaxy (star/debris field) using recursion/fractals/branching
+<br>-Created the enemy appearance using recursion/fractals/branching

 Mauricio:
 -Ported (most of the) original code from the Processing version